toolleeo/awesome-cli-apps-in-a-csv/README.md

 Programs that help learning or teaching about some argument.

+* [GameShell](https://github.com/phyver/GameShell) - GameShell was devised as a tool to help university students to engage with a real shell, in a way that encourages learning while also having fun.
 * [lexy](https://github.com/antoniorodr/lexy) - Lexy is a lightweight CLI tool that fetches programming tutorials from "Learn X in Y Minutes" directly into your terminal.
 Quickly search, learn, and reference code examples without leaving your workflow.
+* [minicloze](https://github.com/benmanone/minicloze) - Rust-based command-line language-learning game using the Tatoeba database.
+* [TUI apps](https://github.com/learnbyexample/TUI-apps) - A repository containing a couple of one-script programs, mainly dedicated to training/learning CLI tools such as grep, awk, etc.

 ## <a name="markdown"></a>Markdown